 About

 I am a researcher in computer science with a special interest in formal methods.
-Here is a picture that should help you recognise me in real life:
+Here is a recent picture of me:

 Academic biography